-[This post was updated in August 2022]
+[This post was last updated June 2025]

 Floating the Boise River is one of the most popular things to do in Boise during the summer.
 The river runs directly through the city, making it super easy to float and spend an afternoon.
+It’s the perfect activity for a date night or bachelorette party as well or just a day out with friends!

 While we’re at it, let’s be friends on Instagram and Tiktok!